 • Make sure to waterproof yourself & your belongings – You never know how the weather can change in Taiwan and you probably don’t want to get drench and bike in wet clothes.
 The same principle applies to your bike.
 Our bike did not come with waterproof bags.
 The rental store had the option but it wasn’t worth the upgrade in our own opinion.
 Instead, we took plastic bags with us for anything that we need to be protected from the water in case of rain.

-What do you think about biking in Taiwan for a few days?
-Did you know about the short 200km stretch along the coast?
-Would you plan biking in Taiwan if you come visit?
+What do you think about biking the east coast of Taiwan for a few days?
+Did you know about this beautiful 200km bike ride along the coast?
+Would you plan on biking in Taiwan if you come visit?

 Mr. Nomad Numbers